techidaily/site-games-able/source/_posts/high-fidelity-horizons-and-hurdles-the-story-of-pimax-crystal.md

  For everyone else, the Quest 3 is a better overall buy if you want some of that sweet standalone action and wireless PCVR.
 If you refuse to have anything to do with Meta, either the Valve Index or HP Reverb G2 are probably your best bet for tethered VR, but both are outdated at this point.
 We know a new Valve headset, codenamed Deckard, is in the works, which is rumored to offer some sort of wireless streaming.
 But it's not officially announced, so it's likely at least six months away from shipping.

  That said, I think the Pimax Crystal has a huge amount of potential.
 The top-end hardware, combined with eye tracking for foveated rendering, is future-proofed for a while.
 The software bugs can be worked on, and I’m confident improvements will come, along with various upgrades.
-Pimax has already announced[they’re developing a 60G wireless module](https://pimax.com/60g-airlink-demo-current-status/) , though there’s no firm shipping date at the time of writing.
+Pimax has already announced [they’re developing a 60G wireless module](https://pimax.com/60g-airlink-demo-current-status/) , though there’s no firm shipping date at the time of writing.
 A modular design is to be applauded, but only if those modules come to fruition.

  For Pimax, the Crystal represents a pinnacle of achievement.[On their eighth anniversary](https://pimax.com/pimax-8th-anniversary/?utm%5Fsource=10&utm%5Fid=8+years) , they believe they've finally achieved the original aim of making "a VR headset that blurs the line between the real and the virtual".
 While there are always improvements to be made, and I'd question some of the design choices made for the Crystal, there's no doubt that it fills a high-end niche for PCVR sim enthusiasts.